juliohsu/audio-player-llm/README.md

-# Maitre
+# Audio Player For Music

 This is an example application showing how to use the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) with [WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc).
-The application implements a shopping cart interface with voice interaction capabilities.
+The application implements a music player interface with voice interaction capabilities.

 ## Features

 - Real-time voice interaction with GPT-4
-- Shopping cart functionality with add, remove, update, and clear operations
+- Users can manage with mentioned model above the playback queue by adding, removing, updating, or clearing songs as they wish
+- Additionally, they can classify music by genre or mood, and even isolate specific instruments or parts of a track for a more personalized listening experience
 - WebRTC-based communication with OpenAI's Realtime API
 - Clean and minimal React components architecture